tbensky/PrologScheduling/README.md

 ]
 ```

 `,` must be filterd out (or JSON parsers will reject the whole thing).
-We also can't seem to get rid of the brackets in the `class_name`, `days`, and `times` fields.
+Also, in the Prolog output, we can't seem to get rid of the brackets in the `class_name`, `days`, and `times` fields.
 (These are both examples of difficult tasks in Prolog, but trivial in a procedural language.
 So we'll do both in the downstream procedural language (here Javascript), that graphically renders room packing results.
 It looks like SWI-Prolog has a function called `re_replace` however.)

 Next, if you open `render.html` (in this repo) in a web browser, paste in this json output, the click the `render` button, you'll see the room occupancy.